-- Mobile phones stay out of bedrooms after lights out.
+- Mobile phones stay out of bedrooms after a time you agree on.

-- Mobile phones are put down when you’re talking with each other.
+- Mobile phones are put down when you’re talking face to face with each other.

-You might find it helpful to create an agreement that both you and your child sign.
+You might find it helps to create an agreement that both you and your child sign.
 You could make this part of a family media plan covering all types of devices and media use.
-If you choose to have a formal agreement, it’s a good idea to revise it together regularly to make sure it still meets your needs and your child’s needs.
+If you choose to have a formal agreement, it’s a good idea to revise it together regularly to make sure it still meets your needs and your child’s needs as they get older.